rv0lt/workshopsAndTalks/devopsDaysZurich/README.md

 ENTRYPOINT ["/helloWorld"]
 ```

-We can build our image using, inside the folder
+We can build our image, inside the folder

 `docker build . -t devopsdays:basic1`

 It will take some time to build (depending on your laptop, for me it's around **1 minute**); You can already see how the stage that it is taken the most time is the installation of the libraries needed to compile.
 After that, we can be sure that it works:

-`docker run devopsdays:basic1`
+`docker run --rm devopsdays:basic1`
 > Hello World!

 Let's go back and move to the other basic folder